microsoft/promptflow/examples/flows/evaluation/eval-qna-non-rag/README.md

 # Q&A Evaluation:

-The Q&A evaluation flow will evaluate the Q&A systems by leveraging the state-of-the-art Large Language Models (LLM) to measure the quality and safety of your responses.
+This is a flow evaluating the Q&A systems by leveraging Large Language Models (LLM) to measure the quality and safety of responses.
 Utilizing GPT and GPT embedding model to assist with measurements aims to achieve a high agreement with human evaluations compared to traditional mathematical measurements.

 ## Evaluation Metrics